-For further information, I encourage you to visit our department website (http://ceees.nd.edu/), or contact individual faculty (http://ceees.nd.edu/people/faculty).
-Please feel free to contact me (firstname.lastname@example.org) or Mollie Dash (email@example.com) should you have any questions about our program, or the application process.
+For more information, feel free to contact faculty in your area of interest, or contact me (firstname.lastname@example.org) or Mollie Dash (email@example.com) with any questions about our program or the application process.